Purpose of the Curriculum

 - To ensure all pupils make the progress they need to achieve their full potential

-- To provide and education which is appropriate to the demands of the 21st century global society
+- To provide an education which is appropriate to the demands of the 21st century global society

-- To provide and educational framework appropriate to each student’s age, ability and aptitude i.e. to meet the needs of all learners
+- To provide an educational framework appropriate to each pupils age, ability and aptitude i.e. to meet the needs of all learners

 - To provide pupils with the skills to help them become independent, self-motivated learners within a framework of clear expectations and appropriate code of behaviour

 - To foster and nurture an independence of mind, an enjoyment of learning and confidence in their own potential, sharing and celebrating success and achievement whenever possible

-- To enable each student to become a conscientious and responsible adult, developing self esteem, self discipline and respect for others
+- To enable each pupil to become a conscientious and responsible adult, developing self esteem, self discipline and respect for others

 - To provide a good foundation and appropriate pathways for pupils to continue their progress into the sixth form.